 - Lawrence, Susan: History of Medicine

 - Magra, Christopher: Vast Early America, American Revolution, Slavery, Food and Agriculture, Maritime History.

 - Norrell, Robert: Southern History; Twentieth-Century U.S.; American Race Relations.

-- Olson, Tore: Modern US, Transnational, Food and Agriculture, Rural, Environmental, Latin America.
+- Olsson, Tore: Modern US, Transnational, U.S. South, Food and Agriculture, Rural, Environmental, Latin America.

 World History (Africa, Asia, and Latin America)